BuluBoxSoftware/BuluBoxSoftware/API/REST API.md

 </ul>

 **API Langaunges**:
-API testing can be done in a number of programming lanuanges, the following are some pratical languages used for API testing:
+API testing can be done in a number of programming lanuanges, the following are some pratical languages used for API testing [4]:

 <ul>
   <li>XML</li>